Skip to main content

 An application may advance to admission with the following exceptions:

-1. Provisional admission may be granted to an applicant who submits and is admitted with a completed application, application fee, and required documentation minus the Official Transcript for admission.
+1. Provisional admission may be granted to an applicant who submits and is admitted with a completed application, paid the application fee, and required documentation minus the Official Transcript for admission.
 A student provisionally admitted under this circumstance must submit the Official Transcript by the end of their first enrolled term in order to enroll in courses for a second term.
 Failure to submit an Official Transcript under this circumstance revokes the admissions acceptance, and the student may not proceed with the coursework.

 2. Provisional admission may be granted to an applicant per the discretion of the Director of the DBH Program if the applicant demonstrates the potential to succeed in the interview and interview eligibility review.